thehyperpineapple/bendsbeforethebreak/README.md

 [Video tutorial](https://www.youtube.com/watch?v=emgS2JI4jCk) (walkthrough of steps below)

-### Copy this template (GitHub)

-- [ ] 1.
-Click the green "Use this template" button above and choose "Create a new repository".
-If you don't see the "Use this template" option, **log in to GitHub**.
-DO NOT FORK THE REPO.
-Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
-(If you change your topic before you do any work, delete the repo and start over.)

-- [ ] 2.
-Leave the setting for viewing the repo as "Public".
-(Otherwise, we will not be able to access your rendered book.)

-- [ ] 3.
-In the Description field, write "Source files for final project" then click "Create repository".

 ### Set up Pages (GitHub)

 - [ ] 1.
 You've now left the template page and are viewing your new repo on GitHub.
 On the home page, click Settings.
 Click the "Pages" section on the left.
 In the Build and Deployment section, set Source to "Deploy from a branch" (Classic Pages experience) and Branch to main with /docs folder.
 Click Save.